AlphaMarvihs/AlphaMarvihs/README.md

 - 👋 Hi, I’m @AlphaMarvihs
 - 👀 I’m interested in coding projects.
 - 🌱 I’m currently persuing Btech from IT branch
-- 💞️ I’m looking to collaborate on cretive and meaningful coding projects.
+- 💞️ I’m looking to collaborate on creative and meaningful coding projects.
 - 📫 How to reach me- contact me @ AlphaMarvihs@gmail.com

 <!---